 5.4 New Hire Salary Grid.

 All teachers hired into a bargaining unit position after November 1, 2017 shall be paid on the following rows.
 Each teacher shall be given credit for his/her experience at an accredited public school that participates in the Indiana Public Retirement System or similar institution in another state.
 If a shortage of qualified applicants occurs, the Employer shall be able to offer a salary beyond the listed salary after discussion with the Association.
-If a new hire agrees to take less than the amount listed below, not less than $34,000, that shall be allowed.
+If a new hire agrees to take less than the amount listed below, not less than the salary listed in the Bachelors Column Row A of the Salary Grid, that shall be allowed.

 New Hire Salary Grid